-MDF board division performed very well and produced 71,762 cubic meters of various products as against 70,561 cubic meter produced during the previous year.
-The production is slightly higher than last year.
-The sales volume enhanced to 104,993 cubic meters as against 95,654 cubic meters sold last year.
-The sales value increased to Rs.4,217.410 million as against Rs.3,412.003 million achieved the same period last year indicating an increase of about 24 percent.
-The final products included higher component of value added laminated product which contributed to sales value increase.
+MDF board division performed well and produced 71,280 cubic meters of products in various thickness as against 71,762 cubic meter produced during the previous year.
+The production is slightly lower than last year which was due to closure of plant for about 30 days in compliance with the directions of provincial Government in order to restrict the spread of corona virus in the area.
+The sales volume amounted to 104,063 cubic meters as against 104,993 cubic meters which is slightly lower than last year.
+The sales value increased to Rs.4,772.913 million as against Rs.4,217.409 million achieved last year indicating an increase of about 13 percent.
+The sale value increase was due to higher component of value added products.